-Alonso Ulises Mendez joined the Police Foundation in August 2019 as a Regional Manager.
-In his role Mr. Mendez works on grant projects awarded by the U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL) with the purpose of increasing the professionalism of Mexican criminal justice agencies.
+Alonso Ulises Mendez joined the National Police Foundation (NPF) in August 2019 as a Regional Manager.
+In his role, Mr. Mendez works on grant projects awarded by the U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL) with the purpose of increasing the professionalism of Mexican criminal justice agencies.

-Mr. Mendez’s experience in law enforcement dates back to 1996 where he worked for the State of Baja California, Mexico in the Attorney General’s Office holding different positions such as State Special Prosecutor for homicides, kidnapping and organized crime, director of crime investigations, deputy Attorney General and Interim Attorney General.
-He also served as Police Chief almost 15 years in two agencies in the City of Mexicali Department of Public Safety and in State of Sonora, Mexico, Public safety State Police.
-He led these agencies though the CALEA accreditation process three times, which made them the second municipal police in the country to achieve accreditation, and the first state police in Mexico to be accredited.
-He was a member of the Advisory Board to the Executive Director of CALEA, and is chairman of the Mexican Commission delegate to conduct reviews of Mexican agencies aspiring to receive CALEA accreditation.
+Mr. Mendez’s experience in law enforcement dates back to 1996 where he worked for the State of Baja California, Mexico, in the Attorney General’s Office holding different positions, such as State Special Prosecutor for homicides, kidnapping, and organized crime, Director of Crime Investigations, Deputy Attorney General, and Interim Attorney General.
+He also served as Police Chief for almost 15 years in two agencies in the City of Mexicali’s Department of Public Safety, and in the State of Sonora, Mexico, Public Safety State Police.
+He led these agencies through the accreditation process three times, which made them the second municipal police in the country to achieve accreditation, and the first state police in Mexico to be accredited.
+He was a member of the Advisory Board to the Executive Director of CALEA, and is chairman of the Mexican Commission delegate to conduct reviews of agencies aspiring to receive CALEA accreditation.
 He has also been a speaker and panelist in various conferences on topics such as police integrity, how CALEA standards improve accountability, and police survival, among others.